-Zara Faris is a graduate in Arabic & Islamic Studies from SOAS University (School of Oriental and African Studies).
+Zara Faris graduated in Arabic & Islamic Studies from SOAS University (School of Oriental and African Studies).
 She has lived for a year in Egypt studying the Arabic language.
-She is now a Researcher and International Speaker for the Muslim Debate Initiative (MDI).
+She is now a researcher, writer, and international speaker for the Muslim Debate Initiative (MDI).
 She is of Kurdish/Pakistani origin.

 For details of past and upcoming events, click here.

 To contact her with any queries or booking requests, please click here.